Undone (short story collection): What a Woman

 The only girl at a 16-student school gets teased often by all the boys, for the dual reasons of being the only girl and being the worst of all of them in athletic venues.
 However, when she brings her dead aunt's good-luck charm to school, she suddenly becomes better than them.

 You Be the Judge

 A boy and his father live in the middle of the desert; despite the lack of customers at their tiny motel/petrol station, they believe that there will be even more because of a legend of a creature that lives in that area.
 One night, the boy goes out and spends several days wandering the desert, trying to find this legendary creature.
+Was adapted as the first episode of Driven Crazy and was renamed to "Wobby Gurgle."